sveltejs/svelte/.changeset/few-geese-itch.md

 ---
-'svelte': minor
+'svelte': patch
 ---

-Do not defer unmounting of component
+fix: do not defer unmounting of component